snap-stanford/multiscale-interactome/README.md

-# Discovery of disease treatment mechanisms through the multiscale interactome
+# Identification of disease treatment mechanisms through the multiscale interactome

 ## Overview
 <p align="center">
 <img src="img/Overview.png" width="1100" align="center">
 </p>

-**The multiscale interactome is a powerful approach for the discovery of disease treatment mechanisms.** **(a)** The multiscale interactome models drug-disease treatments by integrating drugs, diseases, proteins, and functional pathways. **(b)** The diffusion profile of a drug or disease captures its effect on every protein and functional pathway. **(c)** By comparing the diffusion profiles of a drug and a disease, the multiscale interactome predicts whether the drug treats the disease, explains how the drug treats the disease, and explains how mutations interfere with the treatment mechanism to cause drug resistance or dangerous adverse reactions.
+**The multiscale interactome is a powerful approach to explain disease treatment mechanisms.** **(a)** Existing network approaches assume that drugs treat diseases by targeting proteins that are close to disease proteins in a network of physical interactions.
+However, drugs can also treat diseases by targeting distant proteins that affect the same biological functions. **(b)** The multiscale interactome models drug-disease treatments by integrating both proteins and a hierarchy of biological functions. **(c)** The diffusion profile of a drug or disease captures its effect on every protein and biological function. **(d)** By comparing the diffusion profiles of a drug and a disease, the multiscale interactome predicts drug-disease treatment, identifies proteins and biological functions related to treatment, and predicts genes that alter a treatment's efficacy and adverse reactions.

-For a detailed description of the multiscale interactome and its applications, please refer to our preprint [Discovery of disease treatment mechanisms through the multiscale interactome](https://www.biorxiv.org/content/10.1101/2020.04.30.069690v1) (2020).
+For a detailed description of the multiscale interactome and its applications, please refer to our preprint [Identification of disease treatment mechanisms through the multiscale interactome](https://www.biorxiv.org/content/10.1101/2020.04.30.069690v3) (2020).

 ## Data
 All data is available at http://snap.stanford.edu/multiscale-interactome/data/data.tar.gz.
 To download the data, please run the following code in the same directory this project is cloned to.
 This should result in a data/ folder populated with the relevant data.